Top 15 Business Process Management Software to Consider for 2025

 The designing stage of the BPM software cycle thoroughly examines how a process is carried out.
 For instance, management could start interviewing employees and teams to understand how work is carried out.
 Talking to team members sheds light on how requests are approved, claims are managed, or payments are made.
 The relevant documents are also observed, and the people and resources involved in the process are identified.
 The design phase is when you take time to note all the challenges that are slowing the process.

-2. Modeling phase
+2. Modelling phase

 3. Execution phase

-Once you have the process map ready, it becomes super easy to identify areas of improvement and changes that need to be done to the process.
-This part of the BPM cycle is utilized to test how a process would perform with smaller teams within a controlled setting.
+Once you have the process map ready, it becomes super easy to identify areas of improvement and changes that need to be made to the process.
+This part of the BPM cycle is utilised to test how a process would perform with smaller teams within a controlled setting.
 BPM stakeholders must document exactly which workflows are going to be changed and notify all the concerned parties about the changes.
 This is a very important step that ensures that business operations are not affected by the changes.

 4. Monitoring phase